-- Schedule a meeting with the Director of Student Success and complete the following: a) Request for Disability Services Form; b) an academic services plan, designed, and established cooperatively by the student and the director.
+- Schedule a meeting with the Director of Academic Development and complete the following: a) Request for Disability Services Form; b) an academic services plan, designed, and established cooperatively by the student and the director.

-- Submit verifiable, professional documentation of the disability to the Royer Center for Academic Development when requested by the Director of Student Success.
+- Submit verifiable, professional documentation of the disability to the Royer Center for Academic Development when requested by the Director of Academic Development.

 - Sign the “Release of Information Statement,” allowing the college to inform key personnel of relevant information regarding the student’s disability and receive an Accommodation Letter specifying approved accommodations.

 - Meet with course professors to share the Accommodation Letter.

 - Work in cooperation with the Director of Academic Development, faculty members, and other staff in implementing the required accommodations.

 - Meet with the Director of Academic Development at the beginning of each semester to review accommodation plan and make any necessary updates or changes.